Welcome to Rome

 When you exit you are faced with the Grand Arch of Constantine and the entrance to Palatine Hill is just beyond.
 Climb the hill to the top for the views over the forum below and then descend and stroll around the ruins.
 Although there isn’t a great deal left standing, you can see the structure of how it would have been in ancient times – how the houses and shops lined the stone path leading to the Colosseum and where the temples sat around it.

-Then we headed north toward the Altar of the Fatherland, which we sat by at a cafe and had some coffee.
+Then we headed north toward the Altar of the Fatherland, which we sat by a cafe and had some coffee.
 The building is unbelievable and, along with the Colosseum, is a must in the evening when it is lit.
 From there we took the short walk to the Pantheon.

 This place is astonishing – my favorite place in Rome.
 It is placed at the center of a large Piazza, surrounded by bustling (and expensive) cafes.
 The Pantheon, the main picture of this post, was originally a Roman temple, later converted into a church.
-It is typically Greek in architecture at the front, but the body of the building is round with a dome which lets the sunlight the inside.
+It is typically Greek in architecture at the front, but the body of the building is round with a dome that lets the sunlight the inside.

 And to top it off, entry is free!
 We had to sit down again here for a drink to appreciate it.
 From here we took a loop around to the spectacular Trivi fountain and then to the Spanish steps, sitting for lunch down a random side alley.
 This was a day one done – about a casual 6-hour stroll.